lanjblue/RepData_PeerAssessment1/PA1.md

 ![](PA1_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-There seems to be more steps taken during weekdays than weekends.
+Overall weekends show more regular activity throughout the day than on weekdays.